Lithuanian name: Vardas (given name)

 These are the most ancient layer of Lithuanian personal names; a majority of them are dual-stemmed personal names, of Indo-European origin.
 These ancient Lithuanian names are constructed from two interconnected stems, the combination of which has been used to denote certain beneficial personal qualities, for example Jo-gaila means "a strong rider".
 Although virtually extinct following the Christianization of Lithuania, they continued to exist as surnames, such as Goštautas, Kęsgaila, Radvila or in their Slavicised versions, as well as in toponyms.
-The existing surnames and written sources have allowed linguists such as Kazimieras Būga to reconstruct these names.
+(Note: E.g., Gelgaudiškis from Gedgaudas, Radviliškis from Radvila, Buivydiškės from Butvydas, etc.) The existing surnames and written sources have allowed linguists such as Kazimieras Būga to reconstruct these names.
 In the period between World War I and World War II these names returned to popular use after a long period of neglect.
 Children are often named in honor of the most revered historical Lithuanian rulers; these are some of the most popular names.
 They include Vytautas, Gediminas, Algirdas, and Žygimantas.
 In line with the double-stemmed names, shorter variants containing only one stem were also used, such as Vytenis and Kęstutis.
 Since there are few pre-Christian female names attested in written sources, they are often reconstructed from male variants, in addition to the historical Birutė, Aldona, Rimgailė etc.